 - Further, at registration, all teams must review the Official Rules and Submission Requirements.
 Registration to the competition constitutes compliance with the eligibility requirements.
 There must be at least one current Ohio State student member of the team.

-Conceptual Business Case Round 1 - Application Process
+Conceptual Business Case Round I - Application Process

 See specific judging criteria, below.

-- The concept case application survey (Round 1) needs to clearly communicate the project’s opportunity in a way that those unfamiliar with the project will have sufficient information to make an informed decision on it.
+- The concept case application (Round I) needs to clearly communicate the project’s opportunity in a way that those unfamiliar with the project will have sufficient information to make an informed decision on it.
 The application is a series of questions pertaining to your concept and team.